Hardwood floors are very popular these days—and for good reasons. They are easy to clean and they add warmth and beauty to your home.

 The disadvantages of stair runners are that they are expensive, they can get dirty and become difficult to clean, they’re complicated to install correctly, and the carpet on the edge of each stair can wear down and become slick over time.

 If you choose to go the carpet route, your second option is to use carpet stair treads.
 Carpet stair treads are individual pieces of carpet that you can place separately on each stair.

 Next time you’re in the stairwell of a commercial building, look down.
 You’ll likely see thick black grip tape on each stair to prevent slipping.
-Although it would certainly make your stairs safer, I am not suggesting you use that type of adhesive tread in your home.
+Although it would undoubtedly make your stairs safer, I am not suggesting you use that type of adhesive tread in your home.
 Black tape on wood stairs would not be a good look, plus commercial treads have a rough sandpaper-like texture that would tear up your feet.

 Fortunately, many companies make clear anti-slip adhesive treads for residential use that you can pick up for cheap on Amazon and install by simply rolling the sticky side of the treads across each step.

 These anti-slip treads effectively prevent slips by adding a slight roughness to the surface of each stair.
-The texture provides enough friction to prevent slips but is comfortable on bare feet.
+The texture provides enough friction to avoid slips but is comfortable on bare feet.
 They are transparent and difficult to notice unless you are actively seeking them out.

 One of the best characteristics of anti-slip adhesive treads is the fact that they are simple and easy to install.
-Check out the video below to see how it’s done.

 Anti-slip floor finishes come in the form of paint or clear coating.
 Tiny particles are incorporated into the coating to add friction to the surface of the wood but are not noticeable to the naked eye.